Spatially Derived Clusters

 coords <- rbind(coords_crc, coords_nat)

-You may be asking, why did we have to run GetTissueCoordinates() twice?
+Why did we have to run GetTissueCoordinates() twice?
 This is because this function will only return the coordinates for one image at a time.
+So we need to specifiy the image for each sample and then merge together to create a merged dataframe with x and y coordinates for each sample

 coords %>% head()